Floor fight erupts as Pelosi speaks ahead of vote to condemn Trump's 'racist' comments

 Pelosi continued, her voice rising: "There's no excuse for any response to those words but a swift and strong unified condemnation.
 Every single member of this institution, Democratic and Republican, should join us in condemning the president's racist tweets.
 To do anything less would be a shocking rejection of our values, and a shameful abdication of our oath of office to protect the American people.
 I urge a unanimous vote, and yield back the balance of my time."

-Collins rose to ask if Pelosi wanted to "rephrase that comment."
+Collins immediately stood and asked if Pelosi wanted to "rephrase that comment."

 "I have cleared my remarks with the parliamentarian before I read them," Pelosi said, before walking away to applause.